omidarmat/onLearn/nginx.md

 }
 ```

-The `Pragma` header is just the older version of `Cache-Control` header.
-The `Vary` header says that the contents of this response can vary based on the value of the _request_ header `Accept-Encoding`.
-Finally the `expires` header with a value based on nginx time notation, will set the time during which the cache is considered valid client-side.
-Capital `M` in nginx time notations translates to month.

-> Note that the `expires` literal name that you use as nginx directive will then appear in the actual response headers as `Expires`.
-This directive also inserts another response header as `Cache-Control: max-age=[duration-in-seconds]`.

-In order to enable caching for some specific resources you can use a regular expression case-insensitive match in the location URI:
 The string format we used here translates `$scheme` to `http` or `https` from which the request will come from, `$request_method` to `GET`, `POST`, etc., `$host` to domain name or IP address, and `$request_uri` to request path.
 Remember that this string will be hashed using _MD5_ algorithm to generate the cache entry name.

 > If your website is accessible over both `http` and `https`, including `$scheme` in the string format applied to `fastcgi_cache_key` will generate a cache entry for two requests of the same kind but with different schemes, which is not really necessary.
 So in this specific case, leaving out `$scheme` from the string format could possibly be a wise decision.